 I have been a resident of Pennsylvania since 2002 when I moved from Poland.
 I obtained dual MFA in Fiber Art and Printmaking at The Academy of Fine Arts in Poznań, Poland (currently: University of Arts).
 Since my arrival to the US I have been dividing my time between teaching and working on my own art.

 I evenly enjoy fiber art and printmaking.
 My interests are in textures and structures, whether natural or man-made.
 My observation and interpretation of both is presented in my prints and fiber art works.
 Currently I am Professor of Fiber Art and Printmaking at Slippery Rock University.
-Over the years I have participated in numerous national and international art exhibits.
+Over the years I have participated in numerous national and international art exhibitions.

 My work in both areas: printmaking and fiber art reflect my interest in natural and man-made world.
 The richness of textures, structures and forms in our environment inspire me.
 I look for the beauty in microscopic detail or in a large architectural structure.
 My methodology is consistent: I look, analyze, deconstruct, build and assemble my vision.
 Materials and techniques are similar in all my work, but in each piece there is a new view of my experience.
 My works are mostly monochromatic or achromatic to maintain the simplicity and to focus on composition and textures.